raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 		return some_list
 	```

-- You can call the function using the line:
+You can call the function using the line:

 	```python
 	my_bubble_sort(create_random_list(20))
 	```

-- You might find that this is a little slow, especially if you increase the number of items in the list.
-By taking the `display()` function call out of the `for` loop, you can speed up the visualisation.
+You might find that this is a little slow, especially if you increase the number of items in the list.
+By taking the `display()` function call out of the `for` loop, you can speed up the visualisation:

 	```python
 	def my_bubble_sort(some_list):